 - With children, the spleen sometimes enlarges quickly and causes sudden severe anaemia.
 The enlarged spleen is in the abdomen and can be felt.
 Parents may be shown how to feel their child's spleen.
 If the spleen enlarges quickly, it is a sign that urgent treatment is needed.

-As a rule, SCD cannot be cured, so lifelong treatment and monitoring are needed.
+As a rule, there is not a cure for sickle cell disease, so lifelong treatment and monitoring are needed.
 There are a number of different treatments which help to prevent sickling episodes, or prevent related problems such as infection.

 Principles of treatment